ayna-sec/ayna-sec/README.md

 ```
 🚧 UNDER CONSTRUCTION! 🚧
 ```

-## 👋 Hello, I'm Angie Yuliana
+## About me
-- I'm Angie Yuliana, and I'm on my way to become a Cybersecurity Analyst.
+I'm Angie Yuliana, and I'm on my way to become a Cybersecurity Analyst.
+I am transitioning into the cybersecurity field, studying as a SOC Analyst at Hack The Box and having completed a bootcamp at Upgrade hub.
+I am constantly improving my skills to meet the challenges of the sector.
+My experience in various industries has allowed me to develop meticulous attention to detail and the skills to work under pressure.
+I have a strong background in quality management and problem solving.
+With a solid foundation in Law from the University of Alicante, I aim to combine my legal knowledge with my technical skills in log analysis, incident response, intelligence and forensic analysis.

+My motivation lies in contributing to a secure digital environment, applying my meticulous attention to detail and problem-solving skills in this dynamic technology sector.

 - 📫 How to reach me: <a href="https://www.linkedin.com/in/angie-yuliana-naranjo/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## 📚 Courses